p4tc-dev/p4tc-tutorial-pub/README.md

 # TO DO

-- The "release" VM flavor currently does not work as intended - still testing.
-For now use only the "dev" flavor.
 - Allow to specify Git commit SHAs in the "dev" VM for linux kernel, iproute2 and p4c.